rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

-in addition to native apps for Mac, also run Microsoft Visual Studio for Windows in a full install of Windows 10 by running them within a VMware Fusion <strong>hypervisor</strong> that manages Virtual Memory instances.
+in addition to native apps for Mac, also run Microsoft Visual Studio for Windows in a full install of Windows 10 by running them within a VMware Fusion or Vagrant <strong>hypervisor</strong> that manages Virtual Memory instances.

-Each additional VM instance would take several more Gigabytes of disk space and memory because the operating system is <strong>duplicated</strong> inside each VM instance.
+Each additional VM (virtual machine) instance would take several more Gigabytes of disk space and memory because operating system files are <strong>duplicated</strong> inside each VM instance.

-By contrast,
-<strong>Docker's containers</strong> take a more lightweight approach.
+By contrast, <strong>Docker's containers</strong> take a more lightweight approach.
-Docker aims to just
-cleanly separate applications that need the same shared operating system read-only files.
+Docker aims to cleanly separate applications that need the same <strong>shared</strong> operating system read-only files.

 <a name="Mac"></a>